CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

  - follow this procedure:
       1. Enter the site.
       2. If the site has an automatic-attack, it attacks the company.
 The attack is resolved normally (see [pages 28-34]()).
       3. If the site is untapped, a character in the company may attempt to play an item, ally, or faction that is “playable” at that site.
 Tap the character, and the site.<br>Certain resource cards other than items, allies, and factions are playable during the site phase and state the conditions under which they may be played.
-Such a card only requires an untapped site if it states that the site taps when played.<br>If a tapped site should become untapped, an additional resource may be played that taps the site.<br>Anytime a resource card is played that taps the site, one additional character may tap to play a minor item.
+Such a card only requires an untapped site if it states that the site taps when played.<br>If a tapped site should become untapped, an additional resource may be played that taps the site.<br>Any time a resource card is played that taps the site, one additional character may tap to play a minor item.
       4. _Standard Rules Only:_ One of your characters or your Ringwraith may attempt to influence away one of your opponent’s characters, followers, allies, factions, or items (if it is at the same site).
 See [pages 64-66](). **OR**<br>_Against Wizard Player Only:_ One of your companies may make an attack against one of your opponent's companies (if it is at the same site).

 **End-of-Turn Phase**